-With both models powered by an all-new Venus Engine image processor, the Panasonic S1R sports a 47-megapixels sensor, while the Panasonic S1 comes with a more manageable 24-megapixel sensor.
+With both models powered by an all-new Venus Engine image processor (more on that in a bit), the Panasonic S1R sports a 47-megapixel full-frame CMOS sensor, while the Panasonic S1 comes with a more manageable 24-megapixel sensor.
 However, Panasonic did clarify that despite the Lumix S1 being the more photo/video-hybrid model of the two S series cameras, it is still more photo-centric than the GH5/GH5S cameras.
-We don't yet know the full specifics of the S1R and S1's video capabilities, but nevertheless, the S series cameras are aimed more at still photographers.
-That said, being Panasonic, the video quality of these two cameras is likely to be impressive.
+The S1 offers more video features than the S1R (although the latter is no slouch itself for video), so head over to our Panasonic S1 preview for info on that model.

 Now, according to Panasonic, the inclusion of Dual I.S. is a "world's first" for a full-frame digital interchangeable lens camera.
 But, it should be noted that Sony's had their 5-axis SteadyShot sensor-shift technology for some time now, starting with the A7 II, which can work in conjunction with optically stabilized E-mount lenses.
 But, when it comes to full-frame cameras with Panasonic's "Dual I.S." brand of image stabilization technology, then yes, the S1R and S1 cameras are a first.

-Design and Ergonomics
+Design & Ergonomics

-Based on a prototype mock-up camera, or woodblock model, the Panasonic S1R (and S1) looks and feels like a larger brother to the Lumix G9.
+Despite the differences in image resolution for these two models, the S1R and S1 cameras are identical in shape, styling and ergonomics.
+The Panasonic S1R (and S1) looks and feels like a larger brother to the Lumix G9.
 The camera offers a deep, comfortable handgrip, ample room for numerous physical controls and dials, as well as a large top-deck info display.
 The rear LCD design is new, however, compared to the G9, offering a handy three-way tilting design much like that of the Fuji X-T3, for example, allowing for easy viewing in both portrait and landscape orientations.

 New L-series Alliance with Panasonic, Leica and Sigma